July 26, 2024

 The New vs Returning Customers report in Shopify compares first-time buyers with repeat customers over a chosen period.
 You can group results by hour, day, week, month, quarter, or year, with separate rows for each customer type.

-A first-time customer is making their very first purchase, while a returning customer has bought from you before.
+A first-time customer is making their very first purchase, and a returning customer is someone who has shopped with you before.
 This report helps track acquisition and retention trends, showing whether growth comes from new shoppers or loyal buyers.

 29. Shopify New vs Returning Customers Over Time